m-daniela/chat-app/Notes/work.md

 - for example, for two participants, we have the numbers a and b
 - then each of the participants computes A = g^a mod p, B = g^b mod p and makes these computations publicly available
 - the other participant takes this result and raises it to their private number and this will be the shared secret, so: (g^a mod p)^b = (g^b mod p)^a = g^ab mod p
-- even if this computation seems easy, its security resides on the discrete logarithmic problem, which means that you need to recover a from g^a mod p
-- this is possible, but takes a long time if the values are chosen correctly
+- even if this computation seems easy, its security resides on the discrete logarithmic problem, which means that you need to recover a from g^a mod p; this is possible, but takes a long time if the values are chosen correctly

+- this algorithm is designed for secure key agreement protocols => a shared secret between two or more parties, which is turned into session key(s)
+- the session keys are symmetric keys used to encrypt and authenticate data during the duration of the session

-- attack models / 275
+- attack models, as named and defined in the book at / 275
+  - the eavesdropper - attacker observers the message exchange and can record, modify, drop, inject messages; to protect against, the protocol should not leak info
+  - the data leak - the attacker has access to some of the session keys and temp secrets (from one or more exec of the protocol), but not the long term secrets
+  - the breach - the attacker knows the long term key of one or more parties
+- some security goals
+  - authentication - auth key agreement - both parties auth
+  - key control -
+  - *forward secrecy* - if the session is compromised, the keys used in the past cannot be compromised
+  - resistance to key-compromise impersonation - happens when the long-term key is compromised

+  - *backward secrecy* - if a session is compromised, the following communication is not compromised if at least one uncompromised message is sent between the parties

+extra - non-dh key exchange: 3g and 4g communications with sim cards

-## Elliptic curves cryptography
+## Elliptic curve cryptography
 - serious crypto/ pg 288 and the presentation saved somewhere
 - they are curves which are also groups, so they keep the group axioms
-- the group law is constructed geometrically
+- they can also be defined over finite fields and the law is constructed geometrically, the points on the curve with equation y^2 = x^3 + ax + b (Weierstrass curve) - but can have differrent forms
+- the operations are addition and multiplication ++
-- elliptic curve discrete logarithm problem
+- security relies on elliptic curve discrete logarithm problem ++
-- combined with DH => what we use now
+- combined with DH => DH key agreement over elliptic curves
+  - digital signatures (ECDSA)
+  - encryption
+- NIST curves: standardized curves and one that is throughoughly used is Curve25519 and has the equation y^2 = x^3 + 486662x^2 + x, which works with numbers mod 2^{255} - 19 (256 bit prime number)

 - [Edwards ec](https://www.youtube.com/watch?v=Yn1kD1rNmns)